aastopher/sutools/README.md

 su.logger() # optional

-# script level function calls...
+# module level function calls...

 if __name__ == '__main__':
     # main code (will run even when using cli commands)...